OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:15

-Hezekiah gave him all the silver that was found in the house of the Lord,
+Hezekiah provided him with all the silver that was found in the house of the Lord,
 and in the treasuries of the king’s house.

 ## 2 Kings 18:16

-At that time Hezekiah cut off the gold from the doors of the temple of the Lord,
+At that time Hezekiah removed the gold from the doors of the temple of the Lord,
 and from the doorposts which Hezekiah king of Judah had overlaid,
 and gave it to the king of Assyria.